 Key West (Hotel Prices & Photos)

-One of the most popular tourist destinations in the state, Key West is also regarded as one of the best places to fish.
+One of the most popular tourist destinations in Florida, Key West is also regarded as one of the best places to fish.
 A tourist-friendly location, even Ernest Hemingway was known to be a regular in the fishing community for many decades.
 With both flats and offshore fishing, Key West is an ideal place to catch a variety of fish at any time of year, including tarpon, bonefish, marlin, tuna and other saltwater fish.
 Boasting an abundance of guides and ship captains for hire and a variety of other land and water-based attractions, Key West is an ideal destination to visit with the entire family.

 Stuart (Hotel Prices & Photos)